State law requires auto recyclers to remove mercury switches from vehicles before the vehicles are crushed or flattened. Arkansas

-ADEQ's Solid Waste Management Division administers the state collection program, which was developed by End of Life Vehicle Solutions Corporation (ELVS).
+DEQ's Solid Waste Management administers the state collection program, which was developed by End of Life Vehicle Solutions Corporation (ELVS).

 ELVS was created by the automotive industry in response to federal and state law passed to reduce mercury releases into the environment.

 Mercury is a naturally occurring element that is found in air, water, and soil.
 It has been used to make products like thermometers, switches, and

 some light bulbs.
 Mercury switches were used in a variety of vehicles until model year 2003.
 When switches are flattened or crushed with scrap vehicles,